ton-blockchain/stablecoin-contract/README.md

    Reducing fees in a blockchain configuration does not require additional actions.
    However, increasing fees in a blockchain configuration requires preliminary preparation - e.g. wallets and services must start sending Toncoins for gas in advance based on future parameters.

-- If you set the status of Jetton Wallet to prohibit receiving jettons - there is no guarantee that when you send jettons to such a jetton-wallet, they will bounce back and be credited to the sender.
+- If you set the status of Jetton Wallet to prohibit receiving jettons - there is no guarantee that when you send jettons to such a jetton-wallet, jettons will bounce back and be credited to the sender.
 In case of gas shortage they can be lost.
+   Toncoin for gas and forward will also not be returned to the sender but will remain on the sender’s jetton-wallet.